magnum357i/mpv-dualsubtitles/README.md

 | <kbd>Ctrl+e</kbd>   | move secondary subtitle down              |
 | <kbd>Ctrl+E</kbd>   | move secondary subtitle up                |

+# How Does the Auto Selection Work?
+- Find subtitles based on the preferred languages.
+- Skip forced and ignored subtitles.
+- Sort subtitles by size.
+- Skip hearing-impaired subtitles.
+- Select the first subtitle.
+If none, use a hearing-impaired subtitle.

+Forced subtitles are never selected when full subtitles are available, even if they are not properly marked.
+And hearing-impaired subtitles are better than no subtitle.

 # Configuration

-Create a file named `dualsubtitles.conf` in the script-opts directory and copy the content below into it.
+Create a file named `dualsubtitles.conf` in the script-opts directory, and copy the content below into it.
 You can now modify the settings as desired.

 ```ini
 # Bottom subtitle selection at startup (external subs included)